 While I of course support kids getting exercise and eating healthy, I do not understand why these friends push fad diets like vegetarianism and eating non dairy *without medical reasons* to do so.

 Pediatricians recommend whole milk for babies from age 1 to 2.
-Instead these little kids are drinking soy milk when they are not lactose intolerant.
+Instead these little kids are drinking almond milk when they are not lactose intolerant.

 Doctors recommend a healthy amount of meat and other protein which is good for kids who grow rapidly compared to us adults.
 Instead these kids eat vegetables all day long and don’t ever get full.
 Or, get full on “snacks” perceived as healthy but not completely (granola, smoothies, (aka sugarrrrr!) or whole wheat crackers with a ton of sodium).